brahmcapoor/Mercury/Proposal.md

 8. *(Stretch)* Build a custom synonym trawler
 10. *(Stretch)* If the bot doesn't understand the user's tweet, use the cleverbot API to make a clever response
 11. *(Stretch)* Have the bot occasionally post pictures of how it's feeling
-12. *(Stretch)* Give the bot a 'wakeup' and 'sleep' time to give the impression it actually sleeps at nightl Have these times change based on its mood.
+12. *(Stretch)* Give the bot a 'wakeup' and 'sleep' time to give the impression it actually sleeps at night.
+Have these times change based on its mood.
 13. *(Stretch)* Time dependent tweets